Skelmis/Discord-Anti-Spam/docs/modules/main/options.rst

 This class represents the Options for both
 Guilds and the AntiSpamHandler itself.
-It is important to become familar with this dataclass.
+It is important to become familiar with this dataclass.

 Options can be set in two ways:
  - Set when creating a new object ``Options(no_punish=True)``
  - Set using an existing object ``Options.no_punish = True``

- .. currentmodule:: discord.ext.antispam.dataclasses.options
+ .. currentmodule:: antispam.dataclasses.options

  .. autoclass:: Options
      :members: